Last Looks: The Christmas Tree

 Like, you know,

-And so, if you have not listened to that episode, do yourself a favor.
-If you got about four hours,
+I love talking to them.
+And so if you have not listened to that episode, do yourself a favor.

 you know, and it's the kind of thing that you can listen to in chunks.

-And I will say, if you are a Cohen Brothers fan, if you're a Blank Check fan, if you're a movie podcast fan, if you like our show, you should be listening to Blank Check.
+And I will say, if you are a Coen Brothers fan, if you're a Blank Check fan, if you're a movie podcast fan, if you like our show, you should be listening to Blank Check.
 Absolutely.

 A lot of our guests are guests on that show.
 Listen to Gabris or us.